-- Successfully completed child life coursework inclusive of the 6 applied areas of study, as required by the Child Life Council
+- Successfully completed child life coursework inclusive of the 6 applied areas of study, as required by the Association of Child Life Professionals

-- Completed the academic course work portion of the Child Life Council eligibility assessment.
+Completed the academic course work portion of the Association of Child Life Professionals Eligibility Assessment.

 Individuals interested in the Child Life Internship Program should complete their application according to the following time schedules.

 Spring Semester Internship: If applying for a spring internship (January-May), the due date for the application is Sept.
 5. Interviews are conducted in September and early October.

 Fall Semester Internship: If applying for a fall internship (August-December), the due date for the application is March 15.
 Interviews are conducted in late March and April.

 All application materials must be postmarked by the deadline date.
 No late applications will be considered.

 *Please note our program does not offer a summer internship program.